rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 # Creating models using OML Notebooks and OML AutoML UI

-In this section we will connect to OML Notebooks and split the data in train and test chunks.
+In this section, we will connect to OML Notebooks and split the data into training and test chunks.
 We will use the train data to run the OML AutoML UI and create a good model to make our prediction.
-We will deploy the model for use with OML Services REST endpoints in the next sections.
+In the next sections, we will deploy the model for use with OML Services REST endpoints.

 Estimated Time: 15 minutes